Iterative, backscatter-analysis algorithms for increasing transmission and focusing light through highly-scattering random media: Conclusions

 \section{Conclusions}

 We have numerically verified the existence of eigen-wavefronts with transmission coefficients approaching one in highly scattering systems and developed physically realizable algorithms for finding these highly transmitting eigen-wavefronts using backscatter analysis.
 We also developed a physically realizable algorithm for forming a focused input using the highly transmitting eigen-wavefronts identified by the previous algorithm.
 Via numerical simulations it was shown that the algorithms converged to a near-optimal wavefront in just a few iterations.
 The proposed algorithms are quite general and may be applied to scattering problems beyond the 2-D setup described in the simulations.
 We are currently investigating extensions to imaging and sensing applications.
+A detailed study of the impact of periodic boundary conditions on the results obtained is also underway.